osmandapp/web/main/docs/user/plugins/openplacereviews.md

 :::tip NOTE
-This OsmAnd feature works properly only on Android devices
+OnePlaceReview is only available for the Android version of OsmAnd.
 :::